4:50 from Paddington: Plot

-The police, led by Inspector Craddock (who previously met Miss Marple in A Murder Is Announced), identify the victim's clothing as French.
-Their enquiries lead them to think that the dead woman may have been a dancer, calling herself "Anna Stravinska", who had gone missing from a ballet troupe.
-However, "Anna Stravinska" is an alias, and the police cannot trace her origins.
+Lucy finds a woman's body hidden in a barn on the property.
+The police, led by Inspector Craddock, identify the victim's clothing as French.
+Their enquiries lead them to think that the dead woman may have been a dancer calling herself "Anna Stravinska", who had gone missing from a ballet troupe.
+However, that name is an alias, and the police cannot trace her.